 Academic Regulations and Procedures

 All Embry-Riddle students are responsible for knowing all academic regulations and procedures required for continued attendance at the University.
 These regulations and procedures are presented in University publications such as this catalog, the Student Handbook, the Flight Operations Manual, and the Academic Policies and Procedures Manual.
-These documents are available for reference either online or at the campus records offices, student government offices, and academic departments throughout the University.
-A student who requires clarification of any policy or regulation should seek help from their academic advisor, program/department chair, or the Records Office.
+These documents are available for reference either online or at the Office of the Registrar, student government offices, and academic departments throughout the University.
+A student who requires clarification of any policy or regulation should seek help from their academic advisor, program/department chair, or the Office of the Registrar.
 University regulations will not be waived because a student pleads ignorance of established policies and procedures.

 The University reserves the right to change curricula and academic regulations and procedures without notice or obligation.
 Such changes are published in the next catalog.

-Separate Regulations and Procedures sections have been established in this catalog to address the differences that may exist between undergraduate and graduate level program.
+Separate Regulations and Procedures sections have been established in this catalog to address the differences that may exist between undergraduate and graduate level programs.

 Schedule of Classes and Registration

 A schedule of classes is prepared for each semester.
 The University reserves the right to make necessary and appropriate adjustments to the published schedule to include cancellation or rescheduling of any class.